My new book,

 Beyond Confrontation: Globalists, Nationalists and Their Discontents

-is being published by Emerald Publishing on 11 August 2020.
+was published by Emerald Publishing in August 2020.

 Reactions to the coronavirus pandemic have escalated the pre-existing tensions between the US and China and between different Western nations.
 Confrontations between political globalists and mercantilist nationalists—between supporters of the rules-based international order and proponents of overt protectionism—are fuelling ever-stronger international resentments.